MahmoudElshahatt/QR_Attendance/README.md

 * **Camera Api for the device**.
 * **MVVM Architecture (View - ViewModel - Model) together with Events that decide what Fragment or Activity should do**.
 * **ZXing is an open-source, multi-format 1D/2D barcode image processing library**.
-* **Room Database is a persistence library that provides an abstraction layer over the SQLite database to allow a more robust database.**.
+* **Room Database is a persistence library that provides an abstraction layer over the SQLite database to allow a more robust database**.
 * **View Binding is a feature that allows you to more easily write code that interacts with views**.
 * **Kotlin Csv is a pure Kotlin CSV Reader/Writer**.
 * **Balloon animation library**.